 UPDATE: Check out the Ghion Cast below as I discuss the significance of Teddy Afro’s new video and what Teddy Afro’s music means to the Ethiopian music industry.
 The message applies beyond Ethiopia, music is a universal language, justice is a universal aspiration.
-Make sure you read the article below the video, my written words are always more meaningful than the words that I speak.
+Make sure to check out the article below the Ghion Cast video.

 Teddy Afro occupies rare space in the history of Ethiopian music.
 At a young age of 39, he has already earned the status of legend within the Ethiopian community and those who know and appreciate Ethiopian music.
 By western standards, 39 is considered over the hill when it comes to singers and stars within the entertainment industry.
 But in Ethiopia, where music is taken as seriously as a cup of buna (coffee) and beloved as much as a gursha (a bite of injera) from our parents, musicians have to go through decades of dedication and endure the rigors of singing at smoke filled venues before they earn the distinction of being called a musical legend.